PlayStation 3 80GB From Sony

 As always, do your research and see what's best for you.
 Maybe the 360-only titles are must haves for you, or maybe your family fits a Wii.
 We have a Wii and I love it.
 But I also love my PS3, and in my opinion this configuration is the one to get (this month anyway.)

-How to make it near-complete4
+How to make it near-complete

 Necessary disclosure: I do not own this model.
 I have what used to be a 60GB model, recently upgraded to 320GB - the gold standard.